MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 Run `Get-ContainerImage` to verify that the image has been created.

 Take note the in this output the new container image has a property of `IsOSImage = False`.
 Because the new IIS image was derived from the `WindowsServerCore` image, a dependency is created between the IIS image and the WindowsServerCore image.
-For more information on Container images see [Manage Container Images].
+For more information on Container images see Manage Container Images.

 ```powershell
 Get-ContainerImage